Guillemots (band)

-Guillemots (stylized as gUiLLeMoTs) are a British indie rock band formed in November 2004.
-The band consists of four members: Fyfe Dangerfield, Aristazabal Hawkes, MC Lord Magrão and Greig Stewart.
+Guillemots (stylised as gUiLLeMoTs) are an England-based indie rock band formed in November 2004, originally a four-piece of Fyfe Dangerfield, MC Lord Magrão (until his departure in 2013), Aristazabal Hawkes and Greig Stewart.
+The band formed in London, with members coming from England, Brazil, Canada and Scotland respectively.

-The band is based in London, with its members coming from England, Scotland, Brazil and Canada.
 Their first album, Through the Windowpane, was nominated for a Mercury Music Prize in 2006.
 The band experienced some chart success, with their single "Get Over It" reaching number 20 in the UK Singles Chart in March 2008.
 Their second album, Red, reached number 9 in the UK Albums Chart in the same month.
 After touring throughout 2008 and Dangerfield releasing a solo record, the band released their third record, Walk the River, on 18 April 2011.
 The band's fourth album, Hello Land!, was released 7 May 2012.

 History

 Formation and early years (2004–2006)

 Fyfe Dangerfield began writing songs in his native Birmingham and then in Bromsgrove.
 His early band, Senseless Prayer, recorded a session for John Peel's Radio 1 show in 1999.
 Dangerfield then began songwriting under the name "Fyfe Dangerfield and the Accident", and in 2004 he was featured alongside Misty's Big Adventure, Mike in Mono, Dreams of Tall Buildings, and X Is Greater Than Y on a promotional CD that was offered free with The Birmingham Post, called Broader Than Broad Street.
 He then joined old school friend, Paul "Booby" Tooby, on his "Ragamuffin Blues but Holes in my Shoes" tour.

-Dangerfield had moved to Bromsgrove, attending Bromsgrove School in 1988; he moved to London in 2002, where he recruited the current line-up.
+Dangerfield had moved to Bromsgrove, attending Bromsgrove School in 1988; he moved to London in 2002, where he co-found Guillemots.
 He also became a music teacher for Cranbrook College.

 The name of the band is the plural of the name of a group of seabirds (but most often meaning the common guillemot, Uria aalge) and should be pronounced 'gillimott' (without a French accent).
 The four-piece have often been joined by two saxophone and woodwind players, Alex Ward and Chris Cundy, who are known as the "Bridled Guillemots" (a real-life variation of the band's namesake).
-Guillemots often uses quirky musical instruments, such as the sound of a typewriter in the song "Who Left The Lights Off, Baby?", and MC Lord Magrao has used industrial power tools to create new sounds on their records.
+Guillemots often use quirky musical instruments, such as the sound of a typewriter in the song "Who Left The Lights Off, Baby?", and MC Lord Magrao has used industrial power tools to create new sounds on their records.

 Dangerfield, Ward and Cundy are also founding members of the jazz ensemble Gannets.